-In State Fiscal Year 2020, CDFA infused more than $17.8 million into New Hampshire communities, supported 109 community-based initiatives and organizations across the state, and engaged 214 business donors.
-These impacts touched down in 46 communities and represent an approximate 36 percent year-over-year increase in the number of initiatives supported and a more than 11 percent increase in funds deployed.
-Business donor engagement increased by almost 14 percent year-over-year.
+In State Fiscal Year 2021, CDFA infused more than $20 million into New Hampshire communities, supported 145 community-based initiatives and organizations across the state, and engaged 191 business donors.
+These impacts touched down in 53 communities and represent an approximate 33 percent year-over-year increase in the number of initiatives supported and a more than 12 percent increase in funds deployed.
+Business donors remained committed to making investments in New Hampshire communities despite continued economic uncertainty.

 With the support of our business, non-profit and municipal partners, CDFA continues to work towards its strategy to increase investments to an average of $20 million annually into New Hampshire communities by 2022.
 Learn more about our goals to maximize CDFA’s impact in our Living Strategic Plan.